winkerVSbecks/varun.ca-jekyll/_posts/2017-02-11-icon-component.md

 Much has been written about [SVG Icon Systems](https://css-tricks.com/svg-sprites-use-better-icon-fonts/) and why they are [amazing](http://jonibologna.com/svg-sprites-and-icon-systems-are-super/).
 In this post I want to share my workflow for creating a component based SVG icon system.

-The focus here is on front-end JavaScript frameworks such as React, Angular, Vue.js, etc. These frameworks allow us to split the UI into discrete reusable components.
+The focus here is on front-end JavaScript frameworks such as React, Angular, Vue.js, etc. These frameworks allow us to split the UI into discrete, reusable components.
 Which means we can create a generic icon component.
 And use the `type` property to render inline the appropriate icon.

 ```html
 <!-- React -->